Command reference

 Environment variables

-Each global option above that is backed by an environment variable lists it inline.
-The full set of SNAPDIR_* variables honored by the CLI:
+The full set of SNAPDIR_* variables commonly used by the CLI:

 Variable Equivalent option